Dedicated to helping our members finding a life partner

 - Provides unbiased support in the selection of a partner

 Interested in finding a partner?

 The EMC Matrimonial program might be the one for you.
 For more information contact the Sister Lelia at: email@example.com

 Back by popular demand for the seventh time, the EMC Matrimonial event is a social event designed for Eritrean Muslims looking to find their partner in life and get to know like-minded individuals.
-Anyone serious about fulfilling “half the deen” and is age 21 or older can participate in this halal, casual group environment with other Eritrean Muslims at the 2017 EMC Convention in Fullerton, California.
+Anyone serious about fulfilling “half the deen” and is age 21 or older can participate in this halal, casual group environment with other Eritrean Muslims.

-The EMC Matrimonial event will held during the convention on Friday July 21, 2017 at 7:00 pm.
+The EMC Matrimonial event will be held during the convention on Friday July 13, 2018 at 8:00 pm.
 In order to provide participants with privacy and ample time, the event will be held in a separate location than the rest of the convention and because of that we have to charge $10 per participant to pay for the venue and light refreshments.
 We hope you’re excited to be part of this forward-thinking, innovative event that aims to address an important issue in our community!

-You’re not able to attend the event in Fullerton?
+Are you not able to attend the event in Columbus?

 Sisters Hana Abdurahman and Leila Abdulrahim are the lead organizers of this year’s matrimonial event and are dedicated to its success.
 Here are their tips on how to get the most out of the event!

 Relax and allow yourself to talk to others without trying to impress or fabricate information.
 Honesty is always the best policy, especially when looking for a spouse.

 2. Be patient.